 Dogs love care packages as much as humans!
-A Paw Prints Dog Care Package with homemade Paw Prints Peanut Butter Dog Cookies will make the special canines in your life, and their humans, tail wagging happy.
+A Paw Prints Dog Care Package with homemade Paw Prints Peanut Butter Dog Cookies is a fantastic way to make the special canines in your life, and their dog lover humans, tail wagging happy.

 (The Monday Box participates in affiliate marketing programs.
 As an Amazon Associate I earn from qualifying purchases.
 Additional affiliate programs may be linked when applicable.
 If you choose to purchase a product after following a link on this page, I will receive a small commission, at no cost to you, which helps make The Monday Box possible.)

 Pax the Sheltie is my buddy.
 He is loud, loyal, so smart, and my dedicated body guard.
 Where ever I am, Pax is.

 On baking days, he is often powdered in flour as he lies at my feet while I bake.
 On writing days, he is under my desk in the winter or in the summer you’ll find him on top of the air conditioning vent right outside my office.
 I love him.

 Pax was about 6 months old when he adopted me.
 For 6 long months he had lived in a cage at a puppy mill and later at a shelter.

 When he finally got to his forever home, he was afraid of a lot of things.
 He was totally freaked out by wheels: car wheels, bike wheels, stroller wheels.

 My puppy needed exercise, but there was no way he would walk on the sidewalk.
 Thankfully, we discovered a wonderful dog park not far from our house.

 At the dog park, Pax met Tabby the Rat Terrier.
 She is super gentle with humans, a fierce huntress of all rabbits and rodents, and a “my way or the highway” sort of gal with other dogs.